myspc-development/art-test/assets/docs/Style_Guide.md

 # ArtPulse Style Guide

 Legacy styling is defined in `assets/css/ap-style.css` and compiled from `assets/scss/`.
-New features should rely on Tailwind utility classes instead.
-As Tailwind equivalents are implemented this stylesheet will be removed.
+New layouts rely on the Salient theme and WPBakery components.
+As modules are modernized this stylesheet will eventually be retired.

 Use the following standard classes for all dashboards, widgets and forms: